klgdf/rsschool-cv/cv.md

 ### Education
 At the beginning of my career, I had a mentor, [Victor Buchner](https://freelancehunt.com/freelancer/welcomehom3.html).
 He helped me learn the basics of web development.
 Now we are partners.

-Studied at stages 1 and 2 at [rsschool](https://rs.school/) on the frontend course (JavaScript/Front-end 2022Q1 and JavaScript/Front-end 2022Q3).
+Studied at stages 1 and 2 at [The Rolling Scopes School](https://rs.school/) on the frontend course (JavaScript/Front-end 2022Q1 and JavaScript/Front-end 2022Q3).
 * * *
 ### Languages
   - English - Pre-Intermediate